"So take what the Messenger assigns to you,

 5- The words "so it would not remain monopolised by the strong among you" is further conclusive proof that God is not speaking about the hadith or sunna of the messenger but is speaking about material gains, i.e the spoils of war.

-6- The conclusion is that these two verses have been badly manipulated by those who would go to any lengths to justify the legality of sunna.
-As we have just seen they would even manipulate God's own words in order to justify their hadith and sunna.
-And to justify this false claim they took few words out of 59:7 "take what the messenger gives you" and quoted them in isolation in order to deceive.
+6- The conclusion is that these two verses have been badly manipulated by those who would go to any lengths to instate the Prophet as a second law giver besides God.
+As we have just seen they would even manipulate God's own words in order to justify their claims.
+In order to do so, they they took few words out of 59:7 "take what the messenger gives you" and quoted them in isolation in order to deceive.